 How to double crochet (in US terms – How to single crochet)

 To make a double crochet stitch, insert the hook under the top two loops of the next stitch on the previous row.

 Pull the yarn through the stitch, giving you two loops on your crochet hook.

 Yarn round hook again, then pull the yarn through both loops.
-There’s your double crochet made and you’ll have one loop left on the hook, ready to do the next stitch.
+That’s your double crochet stitch made and you’ll have one loop left on the hook, ready to do the next stitch.

 For the following rows, turn work and ch1.
-This is the turning chain (t-ch) and for double crochet stitches this DOES NOT count as the first dc of your next row.
+This is the turning chain (t-ch) and for the double crochet stitch this DOES NOT count as the first dc of your next row.